ros2/ros2_documentation/source/Tutorials/Rqt-Console/Using-Rqt-Console.rst

 Nodes use logs to output messages concerning events and status in a variety of ways.
 Their content is usually informational, for the sake of the user.
-The intent of a log message is defined by the author of the node, though the content is written at runtime.

 Prerequisites
 -------------